tclehmann/cscs530/model_proposal/Lehmann - Model Proposal.md

         network.node[n]['demand'] = RD.random()
         network.node[n]['belief'] = norm.ppf(RD.uniform(low=norm.cdf(0, m, s), high=norm.cdf(1, m, s), size=1), m, s)
         #The above truncates the normal distribution between 0 and 1 to make distribution of beliefs easier to interpret

+    #PSEUDOCODE:
+      for each node at each level, assign coercion, hierarchy, and class attributes
 ```

 Agent-owned procedures exist for the Stag Hunt coordiation game.
 Agents either choose a best response to their neighbors' expected strategies (based on bargaining outcome), or they choose to imitate the most successful neighbor's strategy.